Magnetic field induced corrections to the NJL model coupling constant from vacuum polarization: Background field method, sea quark determinant and gap equation

 where $\Gamma(x)$ is the Gamma function and $\psi(x)$ is the Euler psi function.

 Another case of interest is the one of the couplings $G_{ds}^{\,\rm s}(B)$ and $G_{ds}^{\,\rm ps}(B)$, which involve quarks of different flavors but with same electric charge.
 We have

 where now the proper time integrals need to be solved by using numerical methods.
 Note that, the divergence of the integrals above, parameterized in the UV cutoff $\Lambda$, appears only in the vacuum contributions $G(B=0)$ or $\Pi(B=0)$.
+The the difference between the scalar and pseudoscalar couplings is directly a consequence of chiral symmetry breaking effect in the coupling constants at the one loop level.
+For the cases addressed above it follows:

-Although the scalar and pseudoscalar coupling constants were found to be quite different among each other, we will neglect the pseudoscalar coupling constants since their overall behavior is very different from the needed behavior that describes results from lattice QCD.
+Although the magnetic field dependence of this quantity is not necessarily small, it will be neglected in most of calculations as explained below.
+The overall behavior of the pseudoscalar coupling constants is very different from the needed behavior that describes results from lattice QCD.